-2.9.4.5 LAN Connection to Verify QC
+2.9.4.5 LAN Interface - TCP Port Numbers

-Ethernet is the preferred method of interfacing to Verify QC.
 All interfaces can be supported using a single CAT5e or CAT6 network cable.

 Cable runs typically encountered on vessels fall within the Ethernet specification.
 This contrasts to using RS232 where multiple cables are required and longer runs may pose problems when high baud rates are required [e.g. for GNSS Raw data].